Alan-Liang/spectec/spectec/test-prose/TEST.md

   a.
 Trap.
 5. If val' is some REF.EXN_ADDR, then:
   a.
 Let (REF.EXN_ADDR a) be val'.
   b.
+Let instr* be the remaining instruction sequence.
+  c.
 Pop all values val* from the top of the stack.
-  c.
-If (val* =/= []), then:
+  d.
+If ((val* =/= []) \/ (instr* =/= [])), then:
     1) Push the value (REF.EXN_ADDR a) to the stack.
     2) Execute the instruction THROW_REF.
-  d.
+  e.
 Else if the first non-value entry of the stack is a LABEL_, then:
     1) Pop the label (LABEL_ _ { _ }) from the stack.
     2) Push the value (REF.EXN_ADDR a) to the stack.
     3) Execute the instruction THROW_REF.
-  e.
+  f.
 Else if the first non-value entry of the stack is a FRAME_, then:
     1) Pop the frame (FRAME_ _ { _ }) from the stack.
     2) Push the value (REF.EXN_ADDR a) to the stack.
     3) Execute the instruction THROW_REF.
-  f.
+  g.
 Else if not the first non-value entry of the stack is a HANDLER_, then:
     1) Throw the exception val' as a result.
-  g.
+  h.
 Else:
     1) Let (HANDLER_ n { catch''* }) be the topmost HANDLER_.
     2) If (catch''* = []), then:
       a) Pop the handler (HANDLER_ _ { _ }) from the stack.